Guides

 Resolution & Graphics Presets

 Indiana Jones and the Great Circle shows decent scaling across the three resolutions.
-From 90 FPS at 4K “Supreme,” we recorded an average of 158 FPS at 1440p, and 177 FPS at 1080p using DLAA (native).
+From 90 FPS at 4K “Supreme,” we recorded an average of 158 FPS at 1440p, and 177 FPS at 1080p (native).
 There seems to be a CPU bottleneck at 1080p, and we’ll look into that later.

 Indiana Jones and the Great Circle shows minimal performance scaling across its six graphics presets.
 From 90 FPS at the “Supreme” quality setting, the average framerate increased by just 6 FPS upon switching to the lowest graphics preset at 4K.
 The only notable change was the higher 1% lows at “Low.”